tldr-pages/tldr/pages/common/deb-get.md

 # deb-get

-> The apt-get functionality for .debs published in 3rd party repositories or via direct download.
-It works on Ubuntu and derivative distributions.
+> `apt-get` functionality for `.deb` packages published in third party repositories or via direct download.
+> It works on Debian, Ubuntu, and derivative distributions.
 > More information: <https://github.com/wimpysworld/deb-get>.

 - Update the list of available packages and versions (it's recommended to run this before other commands):